 CODNAPPED The five foot sacred cod, a wooden carving that now hangs in the House of Representatives Chamber in the State House, had been installed in 1784 in the Old State House to signify the importance of the salt cod industry to the Commonwealth.
-In 1933, pranksters from Harvard codnapped the fish.
-Chamber business was suspended for four days until it was recovered.
+In 1933, pranksters from Harvard "codnapped" the fish for three days.

-COMMON GROUND Dedicated in 1897, the bronze Robert Gould Shaw/54th Massachusetts Regiment Memorial, sculpted in bas-relief by Augustus Saint-Gaudens, commemorates the most notable Black troops to see combat in the Civil War.
+COMMON GROUND Dedicated in 1897, the bronze Robert Gould Shaw/54th Massachusetts Regiment Memorial, sculpted in bas-relief by Augustus Saint-Gaudens, commemorates the first all-black volunteer regiment in the Civil War.
 Shaw and many of his men perished in their assault of Fort Wagner in South Carolina.
-William Carney, who was shot several times in the assault, rescued the regiment’s battle flag and became the first Black man to earn the Congressional Medal of Honor.
+William Carney, who was wounded in the assault, rescued the regiment’s battle flag and became the first black man to earn the Congressional Medal of Honor.

 Massachusetts State House